A Method for Finding All Permutiples with a Fixed Set of Digits from a Single Known Example: Basic Notation, Definitions, and Results

 Letting $\psi$ denote the $(k+1)$-cycle $(0,1,2,\ldots,k)$, we may write the above relations more conveniently in matrix form as

 where $I$ is the identity matrix, $P_\psi$ and $P_\sigma$ are permutation matrices, $\textbf{c}$ is a column vector containing the carries, and $\textbf{d}$ is a column vector containing the digits.
-We also note that indexing is from 0 to $k$ rather than from $1$ to $k.$
+We also note that indexing is from 0 to $k$ rather than from $1$ to $k.$ Finally, according to our description of single-digit multiplication, the first entry, $c_0$, of ${\bf c}$ is zero by definition.